umbraco/UmbracoDocs/Reference/Routing/WebApi/authorization.md

 *It's important to note the namespace since we have another class called UmbracoAuthorizeAttribute in a different namespace that is used for MVC.*

-This attribute has no parameters it simply ensures that a valid backoffice user is logged in.
+This attribute has no parameters it ensures that a valid backoffice user is logged in.

 **Examples:**